 In your study of these pairs, you will need to analyse and discuss how the more recent text comments on the older text and explore the similarities and differences that exist between these two texts.

 You will undertake one assessment during the term when you study this Module.
-NESA has yet to provide a sample assessment task for this Module, however, their sample assessment schedules suggest teachers either set a comparative essay or multimodal presentation.
-Due to the limit n the number of assessments that you can be set throughout the year, it is possible that Module A might not be assessed until the HSC Trials.
+Due to the limit on the number of assessments that you can be set throughout the year, it is possible that Module A might not be assessed until the HSC Trials.